 Look for job vacancies at:

-The majority of the training is likely to take place on the job, with supervision from a more senior member of staff.
+Most training will be given on the job with supervision from a more senior member of staff.
 This will include:

 - health and safety checks.

 Continuing professional development (CPD) is important and the Institute of Science & Technology (IST) runs events and networking conferences throughout the year.
 It also offers relevant qualifications, that are offered at different levels, and a higher diploma in the disciplines of analytical, chemical, biochemical and microbiological laboratory techniques.